-On the occasion that a pupil requires intervention in order to support them in learning about and correcting wrong behaviors they will be placed on a Behaviour Improvement
+On the occasion that a pupil requires intervention in order to support them in learning about and correcting wrong behaviours they will be placed on a Behaviour Improvement Plan (BIP).

-Plan (BIP).
 This will mean that the pupil will be set targets that will form a focus for their behaviour improvement and a designated member of staff whom they will have to meet to evidence that they are meeting or working toward achieving their targets.
 There are three BIP levels.
-BIP1 with the form tutor, BIP2 with the head of Key Stage and BIP3 with a member of the Senior Leadership Team.
+BIP1 with the form tutor, BIP2 with the Pupil Progress Leader and BIP3 with a member of the Senior Leadership Team.